cbeyls/HtmlConverterCompose/README.md

 )
 ```

-### Bug when showing hyperlinks in combination with maxLines
+### Bug when showing hyperlinks in combination with maxLines in Compose 1.7

-Compose UI 1.7.x has an unsolved bug which triggers a crash when a `Text` composable using `maxLines` is displaying an `AnnotatedString` containing a `LinkAnnotation` inside a paragraph.
+Compose UI versions 1.7.0 to 1.7.6 have a bug which triggers a crash when a `Text` composable using `maxLines` is displaying an `AnnotatedString` containing a `LinkAnnotation` inside a paragraph.

 This library is vulnerable to that bug because it uses both `LinkAnnotation` to display hyperlinks and paragraphs to handle text indentation.

+It is recommended to upgrade to Compose 1.8.0 or more recent to avoid the issue.

-As a workaround, you can disable indentation support in `Text` composables which require the usage of `maxLines`:
+If you are still using Compose 1.7.x along with an older version of this library, as a workaround, you can disable indentation support in `Text` composables which require the usage of `maxLines`:

 ```kotlin
 val convertedText = remember(html) {